osama95bahaa/Face-Recognition-App/README.md

  1. Clone the repo

  2.
- - Navigate to facerecognitionapp from cmd
+ - Navigate to facerecognitionbrain from cmd
  - Run   npm install
  - Run   npm start

  3.
- - Navigate to facerecognitionapp-api from cmd
+ - Navigate to facerecognitionbrain-api from cmd
  - Run   npm install
  - Run   npm start
  - You must add your own API key in the controllers/image.js file to connect to Clarifai API.